 If you want to know all about France with kids, there’s some important information you should read first.
 From the local currency to health information, the official language, and even babysitting services, it’s important to do proper research on your vacation destination before booking your trip.
 Finding all the information in one place can be tricky, though, which is why we’ve compiled a list of things to know before visiting France, including important information for you to reference.
-Plus, stay tuned until the end, since we also include things to do in France with kids and the best hotels in France for families.
-Keep reading for all about France for families!
+Plus, stay tuned until the end since we also include things to do in France with kids and the best hotels in France for families.
+Keep reading about France for families!

 At A Glance

 Before you visit France with kids, you should learn the basics.
 Keep reading for local currency, visa information, and more information all about France with kids.